brunopinto22/HomeSim/readme.md

 * `exec <file name.txt>` : Executes all the commands in a given **text file**

+> in the [tests](/tests/) folder there are some .txt files that show how the files should be, and can be ran by the Simulator

 * `help` : Lists all the commands

 * `sair` : Closes the program